martinstarkov/ecs/README.md

 ## Useful manager utility functions

-The manager supports a host of useful functions for retrieving specific entities.
+The manager supports a host of useful functions for manipulating specific entities.

 One may wish to access all live entities in the manager.
 ```c++